WilliamC07/MazeRunner/README.md

 5/25/19
 Finished ray casting and removed testing code
 Merged ray casting fix to master
-Working on converting a boolean[][] of where walls are to a 2D grid of walls
+Working on converting a boolean[][] of where walls are to a 2D grid of walls 5/28/19
+Continued working on wall Generation
+Merged working branch to deal with merge conflict early
+5/29/19
+Fixed generating horizontal walls (fixed infinite loop)
+Starting working on vertical walls
+5/30/19

 # Eric
 5/17/19